betterpanna/single-channel-queue/README.md

 **Note:This is an implementation of Single Channel Queue Simulation Using python Language. single channel queue simulation has very important for bank service/ticket counter etc process.
 This can be used for different purposes where we can see a single channel queue property.**
+**Update 03/20/2021:*We used a new Poisson distribution  & exponentially distribution value for calculate interarrival times & Service times.\
+**Update 03/21/2021:**

 ###Assumptions